 Today, we’ve decided to look closer at how the textbook industry works and try to understand why textbook costs are so high and how they influence student life and decisions.
-And, more importantly, we wanted to show how to leverage more affordable options.
-To do so, we’ve gone through a great deal of data: student initiatives’ reports, educational organizations’ reports, and official statistics from federal and state websites, etc.
+And more importantly, we wanted to show how to leverage more affordable options like buying used books or renting textbooks (of course, with the discontinuation of Amazon rent textbooks program, many students will have to adapt and look for other rental alternatives).

 Basically, we’ve collected the most actual public data on the subject available today and compiled it into one neat infographic.
 We’ve collected the most relevant data for 2020–2022 that we could access; thus, you can see the latest numbers on the infographics.

 Right-click on the image to get the embed code.